Windows Registry monitoring

 5. Wait for 5 minutes which is the time configured for the FIM scan.

-Navigate to Modules > Integrity monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects a modification of the monitored registry value.
+Navigate to File Integrity Monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects a modification of the monitored registry value.

 Modification of the monitored registry value